Arondondon/SDKprotocol/SDKProtocol_final_version.md

 #### SNETEngine

-`SNETEngine` is the most important entity from the user side. `Config`'s instance is installed in it, and new accounts and services are created by using it.
+`SNETEngine` is the most important entity from the user side. `Config`'s instance is installed in it, and new accounts and service clients are created by using it.
 `SNETEngine` creates and contains instances of almost all entities from `Functional Layer` (`MPEContract`, `RegistryContract`, `MetadatProvider` etc.), so they are accessed through it, and therefore most of the SDK functions are accessible